vertongen/withings-gpx/readme.md

 ## Troubleshooting

 `Uncaught error: Module did not self-register`

-This is caused by the keytar module, run the command `yarn rebuild` to build the keytar module on your platform.
+This is caused by the keytar module, run the command

+`yarn rebuild`

+to build the keytar module on your platform.

+`no suitable image found`

+This is also caused by the keytar module after a dist has been made.

+- Remove the node_modules folder
+- Execute `yarn install`
+- Execute `yarn rebuild`

 ## License